 - by Omaha Steaks

-When cooking swordfish in a pan – or any fish for that matter – you want to make a concerted effort to keep it from sticking to the pan, harming the delicate meat.
-You can add oil to the pan as it preheats on a medium to medium-high heat, just keep watch as if the oil begins to smoke you know it’s too hot.
-We recommend brushing the fish with melted butter or oil.
-This will help you flip the swordfish steaks with ease, helps prevent any moisture loss, and helps any seasonings you use stick with authority.
-Speaking of, swordfish boasts an incredible flavor allowing you to season to your hearts content with minimal risk of covering up that natural seafood taste.
+When cooking swordfish in a pan, you want to try to keep the fish from sticking to the pan, simply add oil to the pan as it preheats on high heat.
+Be sure to watch carefully and if the oil begins to smoke you know it’s too hot.
+Brushing the fish with melted butter or oil before cooking also helps you flip the swordfish steaks with ease.